1. MOLECULES AND THEIR INTERACTION RELEVANT TO BIOLOGY

 9. DIVERSITY OF LIFE FORMS

-- Principles and methods of taxonomy: Concepts of species and hierarchical taxa, biological nomenclature, classical and quantititative methods of taxonomy of plants, animals and microorganisms.
+- Principles and methods of taxonomy: Concepts of species and hierarchical taxa, biological nomenclature, classical and quantitative methods of the taxonomy of plants, animals, and microorganisms.

 - Natural history of Indian subcontinent: Major habitat types of the subcontinent, geographic origins and migrations of species; common Indian mammals, birds; seasonality and phenology of the subcontinent.

 - Organisms of health and agricultural importance: Common parasites and pathogens of humans, domestic animals, and crops.

 10. ECOLOGICAL PRINCIPLES

 - The Environment: Physical environment; biotic environment; biotic and abiotic interactions.

 - Habitat and niche: Concept of habitat and niche; niche width and overlap; fundamental and realized niche; resource partitioning; character displacement.

 - Population ecology: Characteristics of a population; population growth curves; population regulation; life history strategies (r and K selection); concept of metapopulation, demes and dispersal, interdemic extinctions, age structured populations.